KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 nano start.sh
 ```

-Replace the value `REPLACE_TRADING_WALLET_PASSPHRASE` in the file with a seed phrase (24 words) created using the AtomicDEX wallet or the Verus Agama wallet.
-Failure to do so will result in lost coins.
+Replace the value `REPLACE_TRADING_WALLET_PASSPHRASE` in the file with a seed phrase (24 words) created using the AtomicDEX wallet or the Verus Agama wallet. **Failure to do so will result in lost coins**.

 Backup these 24 words carefully.
 They provide access to the coins that are stored in the addresses created by the Marketmaker.